-With an interview, it is rare that a job will consider a candidate that is dressed down compared to one that is dressed up.
+With an interview, a job will rarely consider a candidate that is dressed down compared to one that is dressed up.
 This is due to the confidence that is exuded from wearing a suit.
-With a high grasp of what it takes to be a winner, walking into your interview looking like a champion will place anyone on the short list of candidates to be hired.

 Suits Rules You Need to Follow

-You see that last button on your suit?
+Do you see that last button on your suit?
 Regardless of the suit cut, leave it unbuttoned.
-It has no other purpose than aesthetic.
-First time wearers of suits often run into this problem when surfaces.
-In order to get that smooth one handed opening and closing motion down, adhering to this task is vital.
-And if this is the hardest rule you have to follow all day then it becomes child’s play.
+It has no other purpose than aesthetics.
+First-time wearers of suits often run into this problem when surfaces.

 The most overused accessory is one that people wouldn’t consider part of the suit-cologne.
 Counting cologne as an accessory of a suit is not a big stretch.
 But when one spritz becomes too many, then it becomes overbearing.